altexdim/donkeycar-race/README.md

     - `dockerhost` is the docker host domain name or ip address
     - `dockerport` is the port number for the SSH access
     - Test that it's working: `ssh -T dockeruser@dockerhost -p dockerport`
-  - [ ] Kindly ask the administrator to provide you with he hostname or IP address of the Simulation, as well as the port
+  - [ ] Kindly ask the administrator to provide you with the hostname or IP address of the Simulation, as well as the port
     - Example: `simulation.host:9091`
     - Where:
       - `simulation.host` is the hostname or IP address of the Simulation
       - `9091` is the port number of the Simulation This IP address you'll be using when creating your docker container image.
-This is the
   - [ ] Upload your docker container to the DockerHub, and remember you tag for the image you want to use.
     Use https://github.com/connected-autonomous-mobility/diyrobocar_docker_agent_pln as a general guidance on how to build you own docker container and to upload your docker image.
     - Also keep in mind the address of the Simulation (ie `simulation.host:9091`).
 Make sure you set in correctly in your config files before building the container locally and before uploading it to the DockerHub.